Mario-Sek/portfolio-projects/README.md

 Below are the projects currently included as submodules in this repository:

 - **Book App** — Full-stack book management application with React frontend and Spring Boot backend.
+- **Finances-Internship** — Web application for the minsitry of finances managing civil bond prospects.
+Built with: Spring Boot, Thymeleaf, and PostgreSQL.
 - **FSCE-Services** — Spring Boot web application feature branch snapshot demonstrating disciplinary decisions module.
 - **GearTalk** — Feature rich web app service for car enthusiasts to discuss, compare, and track vehicles.
 Built with: React, Firebase and Vercel.
 - **Notes App DevOps** — Full-stack notes application with Docker, Kubernetes, and CI/CD automation.